 Drainage disputes between private property owners are private matters that must be handled directly between the affected property owners.
 Arlington County has no authority to direct corrective measures or resolve the issues.
 If you have questions about projects under construction or recently completed projects, contact Stormwatermanagement@arlingtonva.us.

-For more information about drainage problems and how to address them, review the guidebook You and Your Land: A Homeowner’s Guide for the Potomac River Watershed, published by the Northern Virginia Soil and Water Conservation District.
-It’s a useful resource for the economical care and maintenance of your property.
+For more information about drainage problems and how to address them, review the Drainage and Erosion Guide for Homeowners and other resources from the Northern Virginia Soil and Water Conservation District.
+It’s a useful resource for addressing common issues with drainage and erosion on your property.